EVALUATIONS, POLICY & RESEARCH

 Soledad is responsible for leading all project and organisational management processes and ensuring that DARA maximises the quality of its outputs.
 Since 2005, Soledad has worked for DARA as an evaluator of humanitarian response in complex emergencies.
 She specializes in monitoring and evaluation systems, mixed-method approaches, humanitarian policy and international quality and accountability standards.
 Her sectoral focus includes protection, refugee/IDP assistance, food security and livelihoods, and DRR interventions.
 In addition to evaluations, she has contributed to all the editions of the Humanitarian Response Index (HRI) and the Risk Reduction Index (RRI).

-Daniela has 11 years experience as a researcher and quantitative analyst.
-She is responsible for methodology development, composite indicators construction, survey design, and data analysis.
-She has been involved in projects such as the Humanitarian Response Index (HRI), OCHA Study: Saving Lives Today and Tomorrow, Thematic Study of the Paris Declaration, WFP’s School Feeding Programme impact evaluation in Cambodia, and Risk Reduction Index (RRI), among others.
+Daniela has 11 years experience as a researcher and quantitative & qualitative analyst.
+She is responsible for methodology design and data analysis.
+She has been involved as programme manager and researcher in projects such as the Humanitarian Response Index (HRI), OCHA Study: Saving Lives Today and Tomorrow, Thematic Study of the Paris Declaration, WFP’s School Feeding Programme impact evaluation in Cambodia, and Risk Reduction Index (RRI), among others.

 Ana does quantitative and qualitative analysis for evaluations and DRR research.
 She has been a part of the core team in projects such as the GFDRR program Evaluation, Risk Reduction Index and several WFP evaluations.
 Her field research experience includes Burkina Faso, Ghana, Honduras, Peru, Nepal and Sri Lanka.
 Prior to DARA, she worked as an environmental consultant and sustainability coordinator.
 Ana has a Master’s degree in Rural Planning and Development.